 Many adult dog foods are suitable for both adult and senior dogs, but some dog food brands do make specific senior dog food for dogs 7-8-plus years of age.

-Feeding a senior dog is essentially the same as feeding an adult dog.
-Keep a regular feeding schedule and follow the feeding guide on your dog food based on the weight and activity level of your dog.
+Feeding a senior Labrador is essentially the same as feeding an adult dog.
+You should feed your Labrador on a regular schedule and follow the feeding guide on your dog food based on the weight and activity level of your dog.

 If you choose to use a dog food that is suitable for both adult and senior dogs, it is important to keep revisiting and checking the amount that you need to give your pet on a regular basis.
 Although your dog may not lose too much weight as they age, they will almost certainly become less active, and this will impact the amount of food that you need to give them.